williamzhuang/SynBioCAD-ONLINE/README.md

 # SynBioCAD-ONLINE
 Ready-to-serve DNA Cassette Tool

 IMPORTANT: In order to use this, one needs to prepare the site-packages folder in the synbiocad folder.
+Download here: https://drive.google.com/file/d/0B5fzj6_mou-1SnE0MENJVlBBcWM/view?usp=sharing

 1. Biopython
 2. BioSQL